Here’s 16 things we are most looking forward to do in Vienna as soon as spring is here:

 Now we’ve got that out of the way – jump on your bike and make the most out of this city’s many bike paths.
 We recommend following the Donaukanal out of the city.

-When you see the sun poking it’s head up one of these Spring mornings, we suggest you hit one of Vienna’s many neighbourhood markets, basket some fresh produce, and perhaps stop for a brunch while your at it (when the cafes are allowed to open mid-May, of course).
+When you see the sun poking its head up one of these Spring mornings, we suggest you hit one of Vienna’s many neighbourhood markets, basket some fresh produce, and perhaps stop for a coffee to go while you’re at it.
 Check out your ultimate list on Vienna’s best neighbourhood markets, or our guide to the city’s best farmer’s markets.

-10. Shoot & post on Instagram a photo of that tree with the damn fine looking flowers on it in Sigmund-Freud-Park
+12. Shooting & posting on Instagram a photo of that magnolia tree with the damn fine looking flowers on it in Sigmund-Freud-Park

 Photo by the talented Instagrammer @suziiie_v